CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Zero-Touch-Provisioning-ZTP.md

 {{%notice note%}}
 Do not use an underscore (_) in the hostname; underscores are not permitted in hostnames.
 {{%/notice%}}

+### DHCP on Front Panel Ports

+In case eth0 is not operational or you prefer to use a front panel port, you can configure ZTP to bring all the front panel ports that are operational and run DHCP on any active interface.
+The list of active ports is reassessed on every retry cycle.
+When the DHCP lease is recieved and option 239 is present in the response, ZTP begins executing the script.

+To configure ZTP to bring up the front panel ports and run DHCP on any active interface, add `CUMULUS-AUTOPROVISION-FRONT-PANEL` to the local ZTP script.

 ### Inspect HTTP Headers